Shayne Pattynama: Eupen

 On 1 February 2024, Pattynama officially signed a two-and-a-half-year deal with Belgian Pro League club K.A.S.
 Eupen.

 On 8 May 2025, Pattynama terminated his contract with Eupen by mutual agreement.

 Buriram United

 On July 7, 2025, Buriram United officially announced Pattynama as their new player.

 He made his official debut on 16 August 2025 in the first week of the Thai League 1, playing the full 90 minutes in a 3–2 away win over Lamphun Warriors.

+Persija Jakarta

+On 23 January 2026, Pattynama moved to Indonesia Super League club Persija Jakarta.

 International career

 In May 2022, it was announced that Pattynama had decided to represent Indonesia.
 On 14 March 2023, Pattynama received a call-up from Indonesia coach Shin Tae-yong for two friendlies against Burundi.
 However, Pattynama withdrew from the squad owing to inadequacies in the process of transferring the player's federation.

 On 27 May 2023, Pattynama received call-up to the Indonesian national team for the friendly matches against Palestine and Argentina.
 On 19 June 2023, Pattynama made his debut match against Argentina in a 0–2 loss.

 On 16 November 2023, Pattynama scored his first international goal for Indonesia against Iraq during the 2026 FIFA World Cup qualifiers in a 5–1 loss.

 Shayne was a member of the Indonesia squad that reached the knockout stage of the 2023 AFC Asian Cup.
 Shayne would only play the game against Australia in the round of 16.